seojuice

 Vadim Kravcenko

 The biggest revelation: category pages outrank individual product pages for almost every high-volume beauty keyword.
-A "Vitamin C Serums" collection page will crush a single product PDP for "vitamin c serum" every time, because Google treats beauty queries as commercial-investigational — the searcher wants to compare, not buy blindly.
+A "Vitamin C Serums" collection page will beat a single product PDP for "vitamin c serum" almost every time, because Google treats beauty queries as commercial-investigational.
+The searcher wants to compare, not buy blindly.
 I didn't predict this coming from a SaaS background where feature pages dominate.
 But the data across our beauty customers is unanimous.

-The second surprise: paid search cost-per-click in beauty is absurdly high.
-One of our customers told me a single click on "vitamin C serum" costs more than the serum itself.
-That makes organic the only channel where sweat equity beats budget — and it's why beauty brands that invested early in SEO now rank above retailers ten times their size, collecting compounding traffic with zero ad spend.
+The second surprise: paid search cost-per-click in beauty is brutal.
+When we last pulled Google Keyword Planner figures for our customers in May 2026, "vitamin C serum" sat in the $4.80 to $6.20 CPC range in the US, and competitive ingredient terms like "retinol serum" climbed higher.
+For some long-tail SKU-level queries one click costs more than the product.
+That makes organic the only channel where sweat equity beats budget, and it's why beauty brands that invested early in SEO now rank above retailers ten times their size, collecting compounding traffic with zero ad spend.

 This guide distills what I've learned from those 12 brands.
-We'll cover intent mapping, keyword research frameworks specific to cosmetics, technical optimization for Shopify and WooCommerce beauty stores, and local tactics for salons and service businesses.
+We'll cover intent mapping, keyword research frameworks specific to cosmetics, technical optimization for Shopify and WooCommerce beauty stores, local tactics for salons and service businesses, and the 2026 AI Overviews shift that Business of Fashion has been calling "GEO is beauty's new SEO."
 Fair warning: this is detailed, because beauty SEO has nuances that generic guides miss entirely.

 Search Intent in Beauty & Skincare